 The tort reform laws in your particular state will significantly impact settlement negotiations in a wrongful death lawsuit.
 A defendant likely won't even consider agreeing to a settlement amount that is any higher than a state cap on medical malpractice recovery.
 For this reason, it's important to understand your own state's laws on this issue before filing a medical malpractice case or entering into any settlement negotiations.

-If you have lost a family member due to the negligence of a doctor, nurse, or other medical professional, you may have a case for wrongful death.
+If you've lost a family member due to the negligence of a doctor, nurse, or other medical professional, you may have a case for wrongful death.
 It's important to understand your state's laws and any applicable cap on wrongful death awards.
-Act quickly to preserve your legal rights and speak with an experienced attorney for your free claim evaluation.
+Act quickly to preserve your legal rights and speak with an experienced personal injury attorney in your area today.

 Contact a qualified personal injury attorney to make sure your rights are protected.